$Z_2$ index for gapless fermionic modes in the vortex core of three dimensional paired Dirac fermions: Three-dimensional massive Dirac Hamiltonian with gapped pairings

 \end{widetext} where $\mathbf{a}$ is the electromagnetic gauge potential, and the complex pairing order parameters are defined as

 with $x=T,s$, and $n$ is an integer.
-Then $n$ counts the vorticity and the Hamiltonians $H_{gen}\left[ \Delta_s,0\right]$ and $H_{gen}\left[ 0,\Delta_T\right]$ respectively correspond to \emph{line-vortex} defect with underlying s-wave and topologically non-trivial odd parity pairing. $h_\pm$ are respectively the symmetric and the anti-symmetric combinations of the Zeeman couplings of the even ($h_1$) and the odd ($h_2$) parity bands, namely
+Then $n$ counts the vorticity and the Hamiltonians $H_{gen}\left[ \Delta_s,0\right]$ and $H_{gen}\left[ 0,\Delta_T\right]$, respectively, correspond to \emph{line-vortex} defect with underlying s-wave and topologically nontrivial odd parity pairing.
+Here, $h_\pm$ are respectively the symmetric and the antisymmetric combinations of the Zeeman couplings of the even ($h_1$) and the odd ($h_2$) parity bands, namely,

-$\mu$ is the chemical potential and $m_k$ is the Dirac mass.
-In what follows we set $m_k=m=$ constant.
-The four dimensional Hermitian matrices are defined as
+$\mu$ is the chemical potential, and $m_k$ is the Dirac mass.
+In what follows, we set $m_k=m=$ constant.
+The four-dimensional Hermitian matrices are defined as

-which together complete the Clifford algebra of five mutually anti-commuting four dimensional matrices.
-Here, $\sigma_0$ is the two dimensional unit matrix and $ \vec{\sigma}$ are the Pauli matrices.
-The other set of two dimensional matrices, $\left\{ \tau_0, \vec{\tau} \right\}$, operate on the Nambu's index.
-Here we have ignored the anisotropy in the Fermi velocity arising from the underlying crystallographic structure, and set $v_x=v_y=v_z=v=1$.\cite{modelhamiltonian-TI} Next we cast the pairing Hamiltonians in the $k_z=0$ plane with underlying point vortex defects of the topologically non-trivial odd parity pairing as orthogonal sum of two copies of the generalized Jackiw-Rossi Hamiltonian, under generic situation.
-Such mapping is shown to be true for the s-wave pairing, however only if there is no chiral symmetry breaking perturbations, e.g., $m,h_-$.
+which together complete the Clifford algebra of five mutually anticommuting four-dimensional matrices.
+Here, $\sigma_0$ is the two-dimensional unit matrix and $ \vec{\sigma}$ are the Pauli matrices.
+The other set of two-dimensional matrices, $\left\{ \tau_0, \vec{\tau} \right\}$, operate on the Nambu's index.
+Here, we have ignored the anisotropy in the Fermi velocity arising from the underlying crystallographic structure, and set $v_x=v_y=v_z=v=1$ \cite{modelhamiltonian-TI}.
+Next, we cast the pairing Hamiltonians in the $k_z=0$ plane with underlying point vortex defects of the topologically nontrivial odd parity pairing as orthogonal sum of two copies of the generalized Jackiw-Rossi Hamiltonian, under generic situation.
+Such mapping is shown to be true for the s-wave pairing, however, only if there is no chiral symmetry breaking perturbations, e.g., $m, h_-$.